Frederick III, Count of Moers

-Frederick III of Moers (1354 – 12 May 1417) was a German nobleman.
+Frederick III of Moers (1354 – 12 May 1417) was a nobleman from the Holy Roman Empire.
 He was Count of Moers by inheritance and Count of Saarwerden by jure uxoris.

 Life

 Frederick was the son of Count Dietrich IV of Moers and his wife Elisabeth of Zuilen, heiress of Baër.
 He succeeded his father as Count of Moers in 1372, at the age of 17, and ruled the county for the next 45 years.

 Already during the first month of his reign, he requested and received three privileges from Emperor Charles IV: the village of Creyfeld received the status of a market town and the right to hold to fairs annually, and the House of Moers received the right to mint coins.
 This right was first exercised in 1405, by his son John.
 These privileges and the increasing influence of the count rekindled the envy of Count Adolf III of the Marck (d.
 1394), who claimed that Moers was a fief of Cleves.